 I began by searching for Airbnbs in Clearwater Beach, only to find the cheapest options available were still expensive for what you get.

-On the other hand, the big hotels were $400+ per night, which there was no way I was going to pay.
-For that price, I'd rather fly to Mexico for the weekend.
+The big hotels were $400+ per night, and there was no way I would pay that.
+I prefer to fly to Mexico for the weekend for that price.

 Sta ‘n Pla Motel

 I settled on a one-bedroom apartment in the Sta ‘n Pla Motel two blocks from the beach.
 Including fees, it came out to $200 per night.

 Thankfully, I had $80 in Airbnb credit, bringing the cost down to $160 per night, or $320 total.

 Still a lot, but I'd been waiting 17 months to see a beach and didn't lose too much sleep over it.